svetoldo4444ka/test-ngx-bootstrap/README.md

  - `npm run test` it will build the lib and create a link in `node_modules`

 Keeping a fork up to date:
- - git pull upstream master
+ - git pull upstream development
- - `npm run build` to build project
- - `npm run link` to link project
+ - `npm run test`

  To run bootstrap 3 and 4 demo:
  - `npm run demo.serve` to serve local demo.
 This is for testing only, without watchers.